-Front-end development is a tricky business, and it can be a very ungrateful job.
-A developer that has studied engineering or computer science does this kind of code with a hand behind his/her back but, by the end of it, there are always way too many details to correct and, yes, they often concern typography issues.
+Front-end development is a tricky business and it can be a very ungrateful job.
+A developer that has studied engineering or computer science does this kind of code easily but, by the end of it, there are always way too many details to correct and, yes, they often concern typography issues.

-This is because there is a clear discrepancy between the designer’s expectations and the developer’s perception of the work being done.
+This is because there's a clear discrepancy between the designer’s expectations and the developer’s perception of the work being done.
 In other words, generally speaking, the designer sees a bunch of things that the developer doesn’t.

-In the past year(s) there’s been a clear growth and increase in the amount of apps and plugins that try to make the communication between the designer and the front-end developer easier and more accurate, and we’ve tried them all.
-Prototyping apps have definitely helped with the comprehension of the structure of pages, and some have even helped understanding what kind of motion transitions or interactions we will need.
-And Sketch has definitely helped the designer in delivering all the information to the developer: from sizes, to fonts, to color codes, it’s all there.
+Prototyping apps have definitely helped with the comprehension of the structure of pages, and some have even helped understanding what kind of motion transitions or interactions we'll need.
+Sketch, for instance, has definitely helped the designer in delivering all the information to the developer: from sizes, to fonts, to color codes, it’s all there.

-And still, the designer comes to have a look at the work the developer has produced and the corrections start pouring: “This typeface doesn’t have the right weight”, “This title should be uppercase”, “The character spacing is wrong”, and so on.
+And still, the designer looks at the work that the developer has produced and the corrections start pouring: “This typeface doesn’t have the right weight”, “This title should be uppercase”, “The character spacing is wrong”, and so on.

 There’s a lot to it, entire courses dedicated to its design and usage, so it’s very unlikely that one will just look at the font and immediately know what to do to it, to make it look whatever specific way the designer has decided.